Fizi Territory: Rise of Twirwaneho and Makanika's defection

 A significant escalation occurred in 2019 with the rise of Twirwaneho, a Banyamulenge rebel group composed of local fighters, former Gumino combatants, and diaspora recruits, some nicknamed "Androids".
 Twirwaneho received material and financial backing from transnational Banyamulenge networks.
 In early 2020, the movement was further strengthened by the defection of Colonel Michel Rukunda, also known as Makanika, a former officer of the Armed Forces of the Democratic Republic of the Congo (FARDC).
 Under his command, Twirwaneho developed a more cohesive military structure, with centralized leadership and expanded recruitment from local and international Banyamulenge communities.
 The United Nations Group of Experts reported that some of these recruitments were forced.
 In addition to building a clandestine airstrip for arms logistics, later dismantled by FARDC forces, Twirwaneho maintained a network of armed civilian supporters in surrounding villages.
 From mid-2020 onwards, the region witnessed a marked intensification in violence.
 Twirwaneho engaged in combat with Mayi-Mayi and FARDC units and local civilian populations.
 The United Nations Security Council documented multiple instances of human rights violations attributed to Twirwaneho fighters, including acts of sexual violence such as gang rapes, abductions, and assaults primarily targeting Babembe and Bafuliiru women.
 Seven women from these communities reported being raped by one to three armed assailants in locations including Kamambo, Mikalati, Kitasha, and Marunde.
-During the assaults, perpetrators reportedly made ethnic slurs and, in some cases, explicitly threatened victims and their communities, instructing them to vacate the area.
+During the assaults, perpetrators reportedly made ethnic slurs and, in some cases, explicitly threatened victims and their communities as well as instructing them to vacate the area.
 Other testimonies indicated knowledge of at least 12 additional similar incidents.
 More allegations included the abduction, sexual abuse, and killing of internally displaced persons from Mikenge and the Bijombo camp.
 At least one survivor reported having witnessed children aged over 16 participating in acts of sexual violence.